fbpx

 Share:

-Bradwardine heard a different message in Scripture, “Every time I listened to the epistle [of Romans] read in church, I heard the message of grace.”
-Romans 9.16 became a keystone verse for him, “So then it depends not on human will or exertion but on God’s mercy.”
+Thomas heard a different message in Scripture, “Every time I listened to the epistle [of Romans] read in church, I heard the message of grace.”
+Romans 9.16 became a signature verse for him, “So then it depends not on human will or exertion but on God’s mercy.”
 He wrote, “This verse came to me as a beacon of grace and captured me by a vision of the truth; I saw how the grace of God precedes all good works.
 That is why I express my gratitude to Him who has given me this grace as a free gift.”
-Bradwardine’s teachings were influenced by John Wycliffe, whose writings played a seminal role in the life and theology of the reformer Martin Luther.
-I can understand why the medieval church was attracted to the doctrine of merit.
-We want to point to something we can do to contribute to our salvation.
-When Martin Luther was asked what we contribute to our salvation, he responded, “Sin and resistance.”
-Precisely!
-Bradwardine leads us into prayer today:
+Thomas’s teachings on grace later influenced John Wycliffe, whose writings played a seminal role in the life and theology of the reformer Martin Luther.

 Grant, most gracious God,